SAN DIEGO >> Manti Te’o is poised to make his regular-season debut when the Chargers host the Dallas Cowboys on Sunday.

-"I’m excited, anxious and the nerves are going to be flying around," said Te’o, who is from Laie.
-"But at the end of the day, football is football.
-My guys have been reminding me of that."
+“I’m excited, anxious and the nerves are going to be flying around,” said Te’o, a Heisman Trophy finalist at Notre Dame and the Chargers’ second-round pick.
+“But at the end of the day, football is football.
+My guys have been reminding me of that.”

-The Chargers are minus-three in turnover differential.
-They haven’t recovered a fumble and have only one interception, and that came in the opening minutes in Week 1.
+The Chargers are minus-three in turnover ratio.
+They haven’t recovered a fumble and have only one interception, and that came in the opening minutes of the first game.

 “That’s definitely what a defense wants to do is keep the points down and get the ball back,” said Te’o.
 “But I can’t promise you anything other than trying to help the team win.”